callum-hart/ysu/README.md

 Only include history and logger in development bundles.

-Add spinner/loading bar to history to indicate when sequence is running.
+Add spinner/loading bar to history to indicate when sequence is running. **Status:** logic DONE, UI (pulsating blue circle next to sequence name) TODO

-Show errors in history (i.e anything that passes through `logError`).
+Show errors in history (i.e anything that passes through `logError`). **Status:** logic DONE, UI (red circle next to sequence name, on click scroll to bottom) TODO

-Visual cue in history when sequence has been programmatically suspended.
+Visual cue in history when sequence has been programmatically suspended. **Status:** logic DONE, UI (grey circle next to sequence name, on click scroll to bottom, add timestamp to suspended history item) TODO

-Ability to suspend/restart sequence from history.
+Ability to suspend/restart sequence from history. **Status:** logic DONE (didn't find restart very useful), UI (if any) TODO

+Use same colours in logger as used in history.

 Expose back/forward functions for UIs with undo/redo: